esa-tu-darmstadt/altis_sycl/README.md

 The optimization attributes were validated under oneAPI 22.3.0.
 The more recent 23.0.0 version failed to achieve the same initiation interval (II) in some benchmarks.
 Note that we currently have no optimized version for the **DWT2D** benchmark due to congestion on shared memory.

 The optimized code is tailored for the BittWare 520N card featuring the Stratix 10 FPGA.
 The support for Agilex FPGAs encompasses _only_ slight code modifications for a more efficient FPGA resource utilization.
 Examples:
 - **CFD64**: for Stratix 10, the kernel could be vectorized 2-times.
-For Agilex, we needed to remove vectorization to fit the design on device.
+For Agilex, vectorization was disabled to fit the design on device.
-- **CFD32** could be replicated more on Agilex than on Stratix 10.
+- **CFD32**: could be replicated more on Agilex than on Stratix 10.

 Note that the **Mandelbrot** benchmark currently requires separate builds for each problem size.
 See [`mandelbrot.dp.cpp`](fpga_optimized/cuda/level2/mandelbrot/mandelbrot.dp.cpp#L42).